Does Milk Make Your Bones Stronger?

 Science suggests that milk isn’t necessarily a panacea for bone loss and fractures.
 Researchers at Harvard University followed 77,000 female nurses for ten years and found that women who drank two or more glasses of milk were no less likely to experience hip or arm fractures than women who drank one glass of milk per week (Feskanich, 1997).
 A study with male health professionals had similar results (Owusu, 1997).

-If that wasn’t concerning enough, a 2014 study showed that people who drank large quantities of milk a day — three or more glasses per day — actually had an increased risk of bone fractures and early death (Michaëlsson, 2014).
-As is often the case with nutrition research, these results must be interpreted carefully and not taken as evidence that milk causes early death.
-They do, however, support the body of evidence that milk likely isn't the miracle drink it has been touted to be in advertisements, at least in relation to bone health.
+As is often the case with nutrition research, these results must be interpreted carefully.
+They should not be taken as evidence that milk causes early death.
+Instead, they support the body of evidence that milk likely isn't the miracle drink it has been touted to be in advertisements.
+Especially, in relation to bone health.

-While drinking milk is often thought of as the best source of calcium, it shouldn’t be the only tool in your fight against bone loss and osteoporosis.
+While milk is often thought of as the best source of calcium, it shouldn’t be the only tool in your fight against bone loss and osteoporosis.

-Instead, it’s best to take a multi-pronged approach.
-Your first step: Adopt a bone-friendly diet.
-One study published in the Journal of Bone and Mineral Research found that people who ate a variety of calcium- and nutrient-rich foods, like fish, nuts, and whole grains, were less likely to experience hip fractures than people who ate a diet filled with red meat (Byberg, 2016).
+A study published in the Journal of Bone and Mineral Research tracked people who ate calcium- and nutrient-rich foods.
+These foods included fish, nuts, and whole grains, which are common in the Mediterranean Diet.
+The study found that following a Mediterranean diet reduced the risk of hip fractures compared to eating a diet filled with red meat (Byberg, 2016).

 As for milk?
 Drink it if you like it, but don’t expect it to be a miracle worker.